The Czech Republic’s research infrastructures at a glance

 e-infrastructure

-The e-infrastructure supports the research community of Czechia through providing both research infrastructure operators and their users with top-quality ICT services.
+The e-infrastructure supports the research community of Czechia through providing both data services (transport, storage) and access to high performance computing power.
+Research infrastructures are operated in accordance with good practice of user access policies.
 They are open to scientists, as well as innovators from Czech, foreign and international research institutes and business establishments, and offer attractive job opportunities for top-class managers, excellent scientists, skilled technicians and qualified administrators in high-tech fields and international environments.

 International cooperation